-The results we have obtained support the idea of an earlier response of the indexes related to the repolarization with respect to the ones from depolarization, although it is remarkable that when the new variables are included (in particular S_a), the percentage of patients with their earliest changes in QRS complex has a considerable increase (see Fig.4).
+Finally, we studied the percentage of patients who had their earliest ischemic changes in one of the following three intervals of the ECG: ST segment, T wave and QRS complex.
+The results we obtained support the idea of an earlier response of the indexes related to the repolarization with respect to the ones from depolarization, although it was noticeable that when the S wave amplitude was chosen as representative of the depolarization period, the percentage of patients with their earliest changes in QRS complex was significant (see Fig. 4).

-4. CONCLUSIONS
+4. Conclusion

 The ECG changes induced by ischemia occur both at repolarization and depolarization.
-In this study we have evaluated depolarization changes compared to repolarization ones.
-We found that in some leads (those with usual lower projection of the ST segment) the S wave amplitude (S_a) reaches rates of change superior to the ones corresponding to the ST60.
-The variations of this index S_a based on the depolarization occur later in time than those corresponding to indexes associated with the repolarization, which have an earlier response.
+In this study we evaluated depolarization changes as compared to repolarization ones.
+We found that in some leads (those with usual lower projection of the ST segment) the S wave amplitude (S_a) reached rates of change superior to the ones corresponding to the ST60.
+The variations of this depolarization-based index S_a occurred later in time than those corresponding to indexes associated with the repolarization, which had an earlier response.

-The changes given by local indexes, both at depolarization and repolarization, do not reflect by themselves all the changes induced by ischemia in the ECG.
+Changes given by local indexes, both at depolarization and repolarization, could not reflect by themselves all the changes induced by ischemia in the ECG.
 It has been shown that there are other indexes obtained from the KL transform that are more sensitive in the detection of ischemia and exhibit an earlier activation to it than the local ones.

-The results we have obtained support the idea of the 'ischemic cascade', according to which the ischemic perturbations in the QRS are preceded by changes in the T wave and in the ST segment.
+The results we obtained in this study support the idea of the 'ischemic cascade', according to which ischemic perturbations in the QRS are preceded by changes in the T wave and in the ST segment.